Sereno1710/feup-lbaw/wiki/er.md

 1. Link to the home page.
 2. Links to a page to deposit money into the user account (left), submit an auction into the platform (middle) and view all auctions available (right).
 3. Link to the user profile.
+4. Notifications button
-4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
+5. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
-5. Breadcrumbs to help the user navigate.
+6. Breadcrumbs to help the user navigate.
-6. Search bar to help the user find auctions and other users.
+7. Search bar to help the user find auctions and other users.
-7. Image of the auctioned item.
-8. Section displaying all user bids.
-9. Details about the specific item.
-10. Input area to place bid.
+8. Input area to place bid.
-11. Countdown timer displaying remaining auction time to users.

 #### UI09: Active Auctions Page